ahoxus/ahoxus.github.io/pages/tamera.md

 they have their own school, for their kids, a medical facility, and plenty of structure filled with all humans need for a long and happy life. including easy access to getting out of there for a change. well connected to the rest of the world and neighborhood.

-also they have their own language and belief system, which is very hard to grasp. their website captures it very well (good luck understanding it, though...). i've (cregox) personally spent there 3 months and i could see enough to know i saw nothing. and i also know even too many people living there don't know enough about their [political theory](https://www.tamera.org/article-an-overview-of-the-political-theory/), which is arguably at its heart.
+also they have their own language and belief system, which is very hard to grasp. their website captures it very well (good luck understanding it, though...). i ([cregox](https://cregox.net/tamera)) have personally spent there 3 months and i could see enough to know i saw nothing. and i also know even too many people living there don't know enough about their [political theory](https://www.tamera.org/article-an-overview-of-the-political-theory/), which is arguably at its heart.

 [tamera.org](//tamera.org)